-tion process is triggered.
-The signal is feed into four parallel input channels.
-Three of the channels first pass through a 75 ns delay loop in order to capture the leading edge of the pulse, then into three high-speed (300 MSPS for 128 samples) 10-bit waveform digitizers (Analog Transient Waveform Digitizer, ATWD), each of which have a different level of amplification (15.7 \pm 0.6, 1.79 \pm 0.06, and 0.21 \pm 0.01 [8]).
-There is also three extra ATWDs on-board each DOM: one used for calibration, and the other two operate in a ping-pong fashion to remove deadtime associated with the readout.
-The signal to the fourth channel is first shaped and amplified, then feed into a 10-bit fast analog-to-digital converter (fADC) operating at a sampling speed of 40 MSPS.
-Further detail regarding the description of the DOM electronics can be found in Refs.
+channels pass first through a 75 ns delay loop in order to capture the leading edge of the pulse 65 and then into three high-speed (300 MSPS for 128 samples) 10-bit waveform digitizers (Analog 66 Transient Waveform Digitizer, ATWD), each of which has a different level of amplification (15.7 67 \pm 0.6, 1.79 \pm 0.06, and 0.21 \pm 0.01 [8]).
+There are also three extra ATWDs on board each DOM: 68 one is used for calibration and the other two operate in a ping-pong fashion to remove dead time 69 associated with the readout.
+The signal to the fourth channel is first shaped and amplified and then 70 fed into a 10-bit fast analog-to-digital converter (fADC) operating at a sampling speed of 40 MSPS.
+71 Further detail regarding the description of the DOM electronics can be found in Refs.
 [5,9].

-This article is concerned with accurately determining how the individual DOMs collect charge in order to improve calibration and the description of the detector in the IceCube Monte Carlo simulation.
-It describes the procedure used to determine the PMTs gain characteristics as seen in the single photoelectron (SPE) charge distributions using in situ data from the IceCube and DeepCore detectors.
+72 This article discusses the accurate determination of how individual DOMs collect charge in 73 order to improve calibration and the detector description as used in the IceCube Monte Carlo simulation.
+It describes the procedure for determining the PMT's gain characteristics as seen in the single-photoelectron (SPE) charge distributions using in situ data from the IceCube and DeepCore detectors.
 The SPE charge distribution refers to the measured charge probability density function of the individual DOMs generated by the amplification of a pure sample of single photoelectrons.
-The extraction of the SPE charge distribution was recently made possible by developing two pieces of software:
+The extraction of the SPE charge distribution was recently made possible from the development of two pieces of softwara: